Raise a book lover by visiting the library every week with your kids. Go in depth with these free printable library scavenger hunt sheets.

 See example here.

 A final thought: Befriend your librarians.
-These hard-working bibliophiles love their jobs and will be your best resource for new books, topical books, and will make your Library feel like Cheers.
+These hard-working bibliophiles love their jobs and will be your best resource for new books, topical books, and will make your Library feel like the television show Cheers.

 “You see, I don’t believe that libraries should be drab places where people sit in silence, and that’s been the main reason for our policy of employing wild animals as librarians.”